 Aside from Angkor Wat, there are a variety of other things to do in Siem Reap.
 There’s the lively Pub Street with its variety of bars, pubs and restaurants that keep backpackers entertained into the early hours.
 For evening entertainment, you can enjoy a performance at Phare Circus!

 For more daytime activities, you can take a trip to the local market, try a ‘fish spa’ or perhaps take a cooking class and learn to cook Cambodian specialties like Fish Amok Curry and fresh spring rolls.
 We recommend the half day cooking class at Lily’s Garden.

 Ideas for Day Trips from Siem Reap

 Must Do: The Tonle Sap Lake and Floating Villages

-Taking a tour of the floating villages of the nearby Tonle Sap Lake is a must do trip from Siem Reap.
+Taking a tour of the floating villages of Tonle Sap Lake is a must do trip from Siem Reap.
 Reminiscent of Inle Lake in Myanmar, the local people in Cambodia have built stilted houses on the lake and use tiny boats to get around their daily business.
 You can spend overnight in the floating village of Kompong Khleang if you have time, which is a wonderful experience that can be arranged through a travel company in Siem Reap.